Posted by Cheri O'Neil on Friday, April 7, 2017 - 06:00

 Pretty good, if you follow the advice of Clint Ahlgrimm, who coaches candidates on resumes and is a division director at Robert Half Finance & Accounting.

-Here are six of his resume writing tips to help you make sure your future employer realizes you’re the one for the job.
+Here are seven of his resume writing tips to help you make sure your future employer realizes you’re the one for the job.

 1. Skip the summary format